socheatsok78/gickup-action/README.md

         secrets: ${{ toJson(secrets) }}
 ```

 The `env`, `vars`, and `secrets` inputs are optional.
 If you do not provide them, the action will not pass any environment variables, variables, or secrets to your gickup configuration.
+Thanks to [gomplate](https://github.com/hairyhenderson/gomplate) for providing the templating capabilities to access these values.

 ## License
 This project is licensed under the [MIT License](LICENSE).